Tim-Jackins/git-lessons/engineering/1_hello_git.md

 ![repos](../images/repos.png)

 Let's try making one.
-First, create a new directory called hello-world (run `mkdir hello-world`) and go into it (`cd hello-world`).
+First, create a new directory called hello-world (`mkdir hello-world`) and go into it (`cd hello-world`).
 Use this command to tell Git that you want this to be a fresh repository:

 ```bash
 git init